Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 clang-format -i filename
 ```

 Be careful that `clang-format -i` will overwrite the file.
-It is safe to do "git commit" before applying clang-format.
+It is safe to do "git commit" before playing with clang-format.
 If you want to apply clang-format to the entire system, run the following script:
 ```sh
 for file in $(git ls-files | \grep -E '\.(c|cpp|h|hpp)$' | \grep -v -- '#')